-The following Commercial guidance note Produced in partnership with Marco Mazzeschi provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Marco Mazzeschi of Mazzeschi Srl provides comprehensive and up to date legal information covering:

 Italy is a founding member of the EU.
 It extends for 301,230 sq km and it has a strategic position at the heart of the Mediterranean Sea.
 It has a population of approximately 60.5 million people.
 The country’s main cities and metropolitan areas are Rome (2.4 million), Milan (1.2. million), Naples (959,000), and Turin (870,000).
 The majority of the workforce (comprised of approximately 25 million people) is employed by the service industry (70.4%%), followed by those engaged in industrial activities (25.8%) and agriculture (3.8%).
 The gross national income per capita is €33,560.